A Survey on Bayesian Deep Learning: Introduction

-\IEEEPARstart{D}{eep} learning has achieved significant success in many perception tasks including \emph{seeing} (visual object recognition), \emph{reading} (text understanding), and \emph{hearing} (speech recognition).
-These are undoubtedly fundamental tasks for a functioning comprehensive artificial intelligence (AI) system.
-However, in order to build a real AI system, simply being able to see, read, and hear is far from enough.
+Over the past decade, deep learning has achieved significant success in many popular perception tasks including visual object recognition, text understanding, and speech recognition.
+These tasks correspond to artificial intelligence (AI) systems' ability to \emph{see}, \emph{read}, and \emph{hear}, respectively, and they are undoubtedly indispensable for AI to effectively perceive the environment.
+However, in order to build a practical and comprehensive AI system, simply being able to perceive is far from sufficient.
 It should, above all, possess the ability of \emph{thinking}.

-Take medical diagnosis as an example.
-Besides \emph{seeing} visible symptoms (or medical images from CT) and \emph{hearing} descriptions from patients, a doctor has to look for relations among all the symptoms and preferably infer the etiology of them.
+A typical example is medical diagnosis, which goes far beyond simple perception: besides \emph{seeing} visible symptoms (or medical images from CT) and \emph{hearing} descriptions from patients, a doctor also has to look for relations among all the symptoms and preferably infer their corresponding etiology.
 Only after that can the doctor provide medical advice for the patients.
 In this example, although the abilities of \emph{seeing} and \emph{hearing} allow the doctor to acquire information from the patients, it is the \emph{thinking} part that defines a doctor.
-Specifically, the ability of \emph{thinking} here could involve causal inference, logic deduction, and dealing with uncertainty, which is apparently beyond the capability of conventional deep learning methods.
-Fortunately, another type of models, probabilistic graphical models (PGM), excels at causal inference and dealing with uncertainty.
-The problem is that PGM is not as good as deep learning models at perception tasks.
-To address the problem, it is, therefore, a natural choice to tightly integrate deep learning and PGM within a principled probabilistic framework, which we call \emph{Bayesian deep learning} (BDL) in this paper.
+Specifically, the ability of \emph{thinking} here could involve identifying conditional dependencies, causal inference, logic deduction, and dealing with uncertainty, which are apparently beyond the capability of conventional deep learning methods.
+Fortunately, another machine learning paradigm, probabilistic graphical models (PGM), excels at probabilistic or causal inference and at dealing with uncertainty.
+The problem is that PGM is not as good as deep learning models at perception tasks, which usually involve large-scale and high-dimensional signals (e.g., images and videos).
+To address this problem, it is therefore a natural choice to unify deep learning and PGM within a principled probabilistic framework, which we call \emph{Bayesian deep learning} (BDL) in this paper.